PawelKusnierek/TibiaPal/README.md

 https://tibiapal.com/about

 ## Application Techstack
+Back-end: Django/Python, MySQL
-HTML, CSS, SASS and JS
+Front-end: HTML, CSS (SASS) and plain JS

+## Hosting
+The site is hosted on PythonAnywhere.
+SSL certificate is provided by Let's Encrypt.
+SSL re-direct is provided by NakedSSL.com.